When analyzing your consumer survey data, are you seeing the whole picture? Or are you stuck trying to connect the dots?

 Get the whole picture.
 Not only do you need to gauge your customer’s response so you know how to act, but you need to get the details.
 Ask WHY they answered the way they did.
 This is where qualitative questions come into play.

 Expanding upon our painting example above, you could use a quantitative question rating the portrait artist on a scale of 1-10 for the custom portrait.
 You could follow it up with an open-ended qualitative textbox question asking why the customer rated the portrait artist the way they did.
 You might discover that your master painter is talented but an egotistical maniac who does not appreciate budding artists.

-If you only ask quantitative questions, you might miss a data point that touched on a separate issue that you were not aware of.
-Maybe your customers want a different painting class than pointillis or oil painting.
+If you only ask quantitative questions, you might miss a data point that touched on a separate issue.
+Maybe your customers want a different painting class than pointillism or oil painting.
 Perhaps they are looking for classes on charcoal sketches and watercolors.

 Qualitative questions are great for the discovery phase of your research project.
 If you are attempting to identify an issue, qualitative questions will tell you WHY.
-Or, if you need to delve deeper into an issue, a qualitative question is the way to go.
+If you need to delve deeper into an issue, a qualitative question is the way to go.

 For instance, let’s say you have a consumer survey where you ask respondents how well the product met their needs.
 If the respondent indicates not at all, you will likely want to know WHY.
 Follow-up with a qualitative question in the form of a comment box that allows them to specify why they answered the way they did.